microsoft/fluentui/packages/react-positioning/etc/react-positioning.api.md

 // @public
 export const usePopperMouseTarget: (initialState?: VirtualElement | (() => PositioningVirtualElement) | undefined) => readonly [VirtualElement | undefined, (event: React_2.MouseEvent | MouseEvent | undefined | null) => void];

+// Warnings were encountered during analysis:
+//
+// lib/types.d.ts:4:5 - (ae-forgotten-export) The symbol "Rect" needs to be exported by the entry point index.d.ts
+// lib/types.d.ts:6:5 - (ae-forgotten-export) The symbol "Placement" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)